NLPH/NLPH/README.md

 ## What's our current focus?
 - Forming a group of volunteers to start work on the core components, during developer meetings of the Public Knowledge Workshop and in other frameworks - including events like hackathons and as part of educational and research projects.
-- Creating basic open source tools in Python that work with existing popular frameworks -  an NLTK plugin for Hebrew seems a likely solution - focusing on:
+- Creating basic open source tools in Python that work with existing popular frameworks -  an NLTK plugin for Hebrew is one option - focusing on:
   - Tokenization.
 Specifically stemming and lemmatization.
   - A word embeddings model for Hebrew
   - Part-of-speech tagger